Reclassification

 Reclassification page – stock image – white background

-How does Reclassification help patients and the NHS?
+How does reclassification help patients and the NHS?

 By making a medicine available OTC, there are a number of benefits to an individual looking to self-care: